 Is there an extension planned to connect the Gold Line from Montclair to Ontario Airport?

 While a connection to Ontario Airport is frequently talked about as the final leg for the Foothill Gold Line, there are currently no plans or funding to move forward with building the segment.
-Multiple regional studies however, are currently underway to review how best to provide transit service to the airport, including the possibility of connecting the Gold Line in the future.

 How can I stay updated on construction?

 Receiving progress reports and construction alerts on the Foothill Gold Line is easy.
 Register online here to begin receiving our project e-newsletter to your email.

 Who do I talk to about contracting and job opportunities with the Construction Authority?

 Job openings and contracting opportunities will be posted on the website under the Contracting/Jobs tab.
 Resumes can be sent to firstname.lastname@example.org.